Azure-Samples/iotedge-gateway-on-kubernetes/README.md

     ```shell
     helm delete --purge k8s-gw

+    # Check namespaces in the cluster
+    kubectl get ns
     ```

 1. If you've not already, follow the steps until, but not including `helm install ...` from the previous section.
 Then deploy the edge device into the cluster without specifying the `LoadBalancer` service type.